 Movies and Shows

-The free trial: HBO is currently offering a 7-day free trial of its new streaming service.
-If you already have an HBO Now subscription, there’s a good chance you’ll automatically get grandfathered into an HBO Max subscription for free.
+The free trial: HBO no longer offers a free trial of HBO Max.
+That said, if you had an HBO Now subscription, there’s a good chance you’ll automatically get grandfathered into an HBO Max subscription for free.
 If you have an HBO subscription (or you get HBO Go) through AT&T, which owns WarnerMedia and HBO, there’s a small chance you can get either a one-month, three-month or one-year subscription for free; check your HBO subscription through the AT&T app (myAT&T).
 If you don’t get HBO through AT&T, there’s a strong likelihood that you’ll have to pay the full price for HBO Max.

-The free trial: Netflix currently offers a 1-month free trial.
+The free trial: Netflix currently offers a 1-month (30-day) free trial.

-The free trial: YouTube Premium offers a 1-month free trial for first time subscribers.
+The free trial: YouTube Premium offers a 1-month (30-day) free trial for first time subscribers.

-Normal costs: YouTube Premium costs $12/month after the free trial is offer.
+Normal costs: YouTube Premium costs $12/month after the free trial is over.
 Subscribers get ad-free access to all YouTube and YouTube Music content.

 Normal costs: Hulu offers four different plans.
 Hulu Basic costs $6/month and gets you access to most of Hulu’s content, but there will be ads.
 Hulu Premium costs $12/month and gets subscribers ad-free content to most of Hulu’s content.
 Then you can bundle the Basic and Premium plans with Hulu’s Live TV package for $55/month and $61/month, respectively.
 You can bundle a subscription with ESPN+ and Disney+ for $13/month, here.